naymspace/backpex/guides/live_resource/user-preferences.md

 All four keys route through whichever adapter you configured for `"resource.*"` — typically the Session adapter by default, or a per-user DB adapter once you wire one up.

+### `:order` and `init_order`

+A stored order overrides `init_order` from the next mount on.
+That is the point of the option — but it means an order that gets stored is an order the resource can no longer choose for that user.
+So a preference is written only when the user picks an order (a column-header click, or `order_by` / `order_direction` in the URL), never on a plain index view.

+That keeps the two composable: `init_order` decides the default for as long as the user has expressed no preference, including a `fun/1` that recomputes it per render, and a user who has picked an order keeps it.
+Were the default written on first view instead, it would freeze per user at whatever it resolved to the first time they happened to open the page — and a later change to the resource's default would never reach them.

 ### Replacing a hand-rolled persistence layer